Angelos-Giannis/er-builder/README.md

    main generate [command options] [arguments...]

 OPTIONS:
    --common_field value, -c value         Common field for all the tables which do not have the provided tag in place.
    --directory value, -d value            Directory to retrieve the files from.
    --file_list value, -l value            List of files to parse.
    --id_field value                       Id field to be used for all the tables.
    --output_filename value, --of value    Define the generated output filename (will be used for both the .er and the image file). (default: "er-diagram")
    --output_path value, -o value          The path were to store the .er file. (default: ".")
-   --tag value, -t value                Tag value to consume from the structs. (default: "db") --title value                        Title to be included in the exported image. (default: "Database Schema") --help, -h                           show help (default: false)
+   --tag value, -t value                  Tag value to consume from the structs. (default: "db") --title value                          Title to be included in the exported image. (default: "Database Schema") --column_name_case value, --cnc value  Define the case definition for the column names.
+(Allowed values : [snake_case camelCase screaming_snake_case kebab_case]) (default: "snake_case")
+   --table_name_case value, --tnc value   Define the case definition for the table names.
+(Allowed values : [snake_case camelCase screaming_snake_case kebab_case]) (default: "snake_case")
+   --table_in_plural, --tp                Define whether the table name should be in plural. (default: false) --help, -h                             show help (default: false)
 ```

 ## How to use